 Age: Rising 1st – Rising 3rd Grades

-What to bring: set of color pencils, water bottle, snack
+What to bring: Set of color pencils, water bottle, snack

-Girls in science camp is a place where young students can experience the beauty and excitement of scientific discovery.
+Program Description: Girls in science camp is a place where young students can experience the beauty and excitement of scientific discovery.
 We will have fun with dynamic activities and projects while learning about basic scientific principles.
 Each day, participants will work on projects that they take home when complete.
 We will take a snack break and recess midway through the morning.
 Sometime during the week, time and weather permitting, we’ll take a nature hike and practice scientific illustration while collecting interesting natural objects.
 Favorite camp projects over the years have included:

 - secret pictures with color decoders, color mixing with jelly crystals, UV light detectors;